Buying Guide — Updated April 2026

 What is the cheapest electric car in Canada in 2026?

-The BYD Seagull at $22,000 CAD is expected to be the cheapest electric car in Canada when it launches.
-Chinese EVs are not eligible for the federal EVAP program.
-With the Québec Roulez vert rebate ($2,000), it could cost $20,000 CAD.
+The BYD Seagull at $22,000 CAD is expected to be the cheapest new electric car in Canada when it launches in 2026.
+Chinese EVs are NOT eligible for the federal EVAP program.
+In Quebec, the $2,000 Roulez vert rebate brings it to $20,000.
+In PEI, the $4,000 provincial rebate drops it to $18,000.
+In the Northwest Territories and Yukon, the $5,000 territorial rebate brings it to $17,000 — making it one of the cheapest new vehicles of any kind available in Canada.

 Can I get government incentives on Chinese EVs in Canada?